 “Chelsea was very special,” she says.
 “My experience with this child motivated me to keep going with all the other children I have come to know, even though I didn’t always feel great some of the time.
-I bring my enthusiasm to work with each child and I get there and forget about my own aches and pains.”
+I bring my enthusiasm to work with each child and I get there and focus on them.”

-Estelle’s motivation to stay healthy so that she could keep volunteering is not unique.
-In fact, a recent study published in Social Science and Medicine found that Americans 50+ who volunteered were more likely to get flu shots, mammograms, Pap smears, cholesterol tests, and prostate exams over a two-year period than those who didn't volunteer.
+Estelle’s motivation to stay healthy and active, so that she could keep volunteering is not unique.
+In fact, a recent study published in Social Science and Medicine found that Americans 50+ who volunteered were more likely to get flu shots, mammograms and other health screenings than those who didn’t volunteer.
 Another study found older adults who volunteer have lower mortality rates and higher life satisfaction.

 At 84, Estelle has no plans to stop tutoring anytime soon.